colsen-bu/sheets/docs/source/index.rst

     }
     </script>

-Welcome to my toolbox portfolio where I share laboratory protocol templates, scientific analysis tools, and software development projects.
+Welcome to a sampling of my portfolio where I share laboratory protocol templates, software tools, and miscellaneous content.

 About Me
 --------